moseti1/azure-arm-templates/README.md

 # azure-arm-templates
-Repository to guide ins the setting update Azure ARM Templates
+Repository to guide in the setting update Azure ARM Templates